gnikit/recode-perceptions/README.md

 # PyTorch implementation for end-to-end training of a deep learning model

-Recode Perceptions is a pyTorch implementation of a deep convolutional neural network model trained on place pulse perceptions data, developed by Emily Muller.
+Recode Perceptions is a pyTorch implementation of a deep convolutional neural network model trained on Places365 data, developed by Emily Muller.

-This model is trained on 70K images with associated perception scores to be able to predict safety, beauty and wealth across new unseen images of the urban environment.
-Through transfer learning the model can achieve prediction accuracies within plus or minus one decile.
+This model is trained on a subset of 100K images which have outcome labels that are associated to factors which are relevant for environmental health.

+## How to Use this Repository

+This repository has 3 core learning components:

+- Substantive introduction to environmental health monitoring using imagery: this will give you a brief introduction to this field of research including seminar texts which you can familiarise yourself with.
+- Foundations of Deep CNN's using PyTorch: we will demonstrate some core components of pytorch CNN implementation using benchmark datasets and transfer learning.
+This jupyter notebook is also in the learning folder.
+- deep_cnn: you will run the image task locally before exporting the entire folder to the HPC.
+Here, you will be able to make use of the numerous GPU's for effective hyperparamter optimisation.

+The final component of the repository will challenge you to be comfortable with bash scripts and the command line since we will no longer be using jupyter notebooks.

 ## Overview